 There is a standard maintained across all reputable cosmetics whereby the safe use date is stated clearly on the packaging.
 Look for a picture of a little jar carrying a number which is usually positioned at the back of the packaging.
 This is not a measure of weight but instead the number of months that your product is safe to use from the day that you open it.
 For example, 12M would indicate a one-year period of safe use, while 3M gives you three months.

-General moisturizers used for your hands, feet and other non-sensitive areas of the body should be fine to use after passing a patch test but if you plan to use them on your face or the skin around your eyes, don’t risk it.
+General moisturizers used for your hands, feet and other non-sensitive areas of the body should be fine to use after passing a patch test but if you plan to use them on your FACE MOISTURIZER REVIEWS or the skin around your eyes, don’t risk it.
 Sensitive skin is extremely prone to the ill-effects of old moisturizers.
 Only use products which you have specifically bought according to your skin type and needs and don’t take a chance with old moisturizers suited to others, or an old skin type you’ve grown past.